-- 5. Regulatory Status: This Site is currently not subject to Regional Water Board order. - 6.
+- 5. Regulatory Status: The Site is currently not subject to Regional Water Board order. - 6.
 Site Hydrogeology: The Site is located to the southwest of a line of hills that runs from the northwest to the southeast.
 Surface drainage at the Site currently flows to the southeast through a low-lying area.
-The soils at CNWS and the eastern portion of the residential property consist of silt and clay from the surface to about 20 feet below ground surface (bgs).
-There are about three to five feet of fill material overlying the silt and clay on the western portion of the residential property.
-Depth to groundwater at the site varies from about 7 to 12 feet bgs.
+The soils at CNWS and the eastern portion of the 330 Holly Drive property consist of silt and clay from the surface to about 20 feet below ground surface (bgs).
+There are about 3 to 5 feet of fill material overlying the silt and clay on the western portion of the 330 Holly Drive property.
+Depth to groundwater at the Site varies from about 7 to 12 feet bgs.
 The horizontal hydraulic gradient direction is toward the south and has been generally consistent. - 7.
 Site Wetlands: Seasonal wetlands were present in the area of the three pipelines.
-These wetlands were damaged as part of the emergency repair work.
-Some restoration work was undertaken, but as part of the planned remediation, the area will be excavated again.
-As part of the planned remediation, Phillips 66 is required to prepare and implement a wetlands mitigation plan acceptable to both Regional Water Board and the U.S. Army Corps of Engineers (ACOE).
-The remediation and mitigation will require a Clean Water Act Section 404 permit from the ACOE and a Section 401 Water Quality Certification from the Regional Water Board.
-That plan is required by this Order as Mitigation Measure Bio-4, which is described in Attachment A. In addition, the U.S. Fish and Wildlife Service, in their June 28, 2013, letter "Biological Opinion," determined that a take of threatened and endangered species (Central California tiger salamander and the

-California red-legged frog) likely occurred and mitigation is also required by this Order as Mitigation Measures Bio-6 and Bio-7.

-8. Remedial Investigation: Between 2012 and 2014, extensive investigations were performed at CNWS and the 330 Holly Drive property and determined the extent of petroleum hydrocarbons in soil, soil gas, and groundwater (Figure 2).
-The contamination is present at the CNWS and at 330 Holly Drive, but has not spread beyond those properties.
+These wetlands were damaged as part of the emergency response work.
+Some restoration work has been undertaken, but, as part of the planned remediation, this area will be excavated again.
+As part of the planned remediation of the Site, Phillips 66 is required to prepare and implement a wetland mitigation plan acceptable to both the Regional Water Board and the U.S. Army Corps of Engineers (Corps).
+Site remediation and mitigation require a federal Clean Water Act section 404 permit from the Corps and a section 401 water quality certification from the Regional Water Board prior to implementation.
+The Regional Water Board issued water quality certification on May 23, 2016.
+The wetland mitigation plan is required by this Order as Mitigation Measure BIO-4, which is described in Attachment A. In addition, the U.S. Fish and Wildlife Service (USFWS), in its June 28, 2013, letter "Biological Opinion," determined that a take of threatened and endangered species (Central California tiger salamander and the California red-legged frog) has likely occurred, and associated mitigation is also required by this Order as Mitigation Measures BIO-6 and BIO-7. - 8.
+Remedial Investigation: Between 2012 and 2014, extensive investigations were performed at the Site that determined the extent of petroleum hydrocarbons in soil, soil gas, and groundwater (Figure 2).
+Contamination is present at both the CNWS and 330 Holly Drive properties but has not spread beyond those properties.
 Site soil is impacted in the vicinity of the pipeline release and in subsurface soil on the 330 Holly Drive property to the north of the house.
 LNAPL is present in this same area and may extend beneath the garage and adjoining house.
-The dissolved phase groundwater plume extends beneath the garage and the house towards the southern property edge, but has not migrated off of the residential property at this time.
+The dissolved phase groundwater plume extends beneath the garage and the house towards the southern property edge but has not migrated off of the 330 Holly Drive property at this time.

 Sampling to support a vapor intrusion evaluation for the house with crawlspace and the attached slab-on-grade garage was performed in 2013 and 2014.
-The data indicate that there was no significant health risk, and vapor intrusion might not be occurring at all.
+Sampling data indicate that there was no significant health risk, and vapor intrusion may not be occurring at all.

 9. Interim Remedial Measures: Phillips 66 conducted an emergency response between November 2011 and February 2012 to repair the pipeline and excavate soil contamination along the pipeline alignment.
-About 3,800 cubic yards of soil and debris were removed during this work, and the pipeline was returned to service.
+About 3,800 cubic yards of soil and debris were removed and disposed during this work, and the pipeline was returned to service.